 Included meals breakfast.
 Alt.
 820m/2690ft.

-There are several daily flights that connect Jomsom with Pokhara.
-After reaching Pokhara, we spend the night in a hotel in Lake Side before returning to Kathmandu the next day.
+Several daily flights connect Jomsom with Pokhara after completing one of the most enriching Upper Mustang treks.
+After reaching Pokhara, we spent the night in a hotel in Lakeside before returning to Kathmandu the next day of our Upper Mustang trekking.

 Upper Mustang lies in the rain-shadow region of the Himalayas in northwestern Nepal, bordering Tibet.
 It is part of the Mustang District and was once the forbidden kingdom of Lo.